 With today’s busy schedules it is difficult to get children to the many activities they wish to pursue.
 For this reason, girls from preschool through high school can all be part of the same Frontier Girls troop.
 This allows families with more than one girl to be part of a single troop so as not to add even more stress to the family schedule.
 This also allows older girls to act in leadership roles to teach and mentor the younger members, while providing the younger girls with role models closer to their own age.

-All troops are individually owned and operated.
-Frontier Girls LLC cannot guarantee troop placement.
+All troops are individually owned and operated and not a part of Curiosity Untamed LLC, owner of the Frontier Girls brand.
+We cannot guarantee troop placement.
 Leaders may cap their troop at any number they wish and accept or decline any age level.
-Some of our troops are large and multi-level, others are quite small and single level.
+Some Frontier Girls troops are large and multi-level, others are quite small and single level.